Azure/azure-sdk-for-python/doc/dev/private_package/python_multiapi_configuration.md

 ![](one_folder.png)

 If your tag contains files from different folders, you need to define some split tags.
 For example: `ApplicationInsights` has [Tag: package-2021-11-01](https://github.com/Azure/azure-rest-api-specs/tree/main/specification/applicationinsights/resource-manager#tag-package-2021-11-01), but it contains different folders.
-If you want to publish the package for the tag, you need to split it to different tags: [[applicationinsights\] python multiapi config by RAY-316 · Pull Request #16799 · Azure/azure-rest-api-specs (github.com)](https://github.com/Azure/azure-rest-api-specs/pull/16799/files)
+If you want to publish the package for the tag, you need to split it to different tags: [sample](https://github.com/Azure/azure-rest-api-specs/pull/16799/files)

 ![](different_folders.png)